Homotopical algebra for Lie algebroids: Introduction

-The paper is outlined as follows: after recalling some preliminaries in Section \ref{sec:prelim}, we describe the above theorems, together with some variants and immediate consequences, in Section \ref{sec:main}.
+\paragraph{Outline} The paper is outlined as follows: after recalling some preliminaries in Section \ref{sec:prelim}, we describe the above theorems, together with some variants and immediate consequences, in Section \ref{sec:main}.
 For example, both theorems have analogues for $L_\infty$-algebroids as well.
 The proofs of the theorems are contained in Section \ref{la:sec:technicalities}.

 In the remainder of the text, we discuss a few model-categorical tools that one can use to study dg-Lie algebroids.
-For example, we give a concrete cofibrant replacement of dg-Lie algebroids and $L_\infty$-algebroids in Section \ref{la:sec:cofibrantreplacement}, which can be used to present derived mapping spaces in terms of `nonlinear' maps.
+For example, we give a concrete cofibrant replacement of dg-Lie algebroids and $L_\infty$-algebroids in Section \ref{la:sec:cofibrantreplacement}, which can be used (in certain situations) to present derived mapping spaces in terms of `$\infty$-morphisms'.
 In Section \ref{sec:appl}, we use this to identify the (reduced) Lie algebroid cohomology (see e.g.\ \cite{rin63})

 with the set of homotopy classes of maps into the square zero extension of the tangent Lie algebroid by a shifted copy of $A$.
 Similarly, we show that the Weil algebra of a Lie algebroid $\mf{g}$ (see e.g.\ \cite{aba11}) simply computes the Lie algebroid cohomology of its free loop space $\mc{L}\mf{g}$.
 The mixed structure on the Weil algebra can then be thought of as arising from the $S^1$-action on $\mc{L}\mf{g}$ by rotation of loops.